Summer is Here - So is Screen-time Excess

 Scouting

-Boy Scouts (https://www.scouting.org/) and Girl Scouts (https://www.girlscouts.org/) are the best known organized groups for enrichment of young people in the United States.
-Despite the declining membership, scandals and financial struggles (https://youtu.be/iv_clxpFs_8), these organizations for more than 100 years have served to enrich the lives of millions of young boys and girls.
-Boy Scouts of America, has over the past decade, expanded the acceptance of gay, transsexual and female members as well as allowing openly gay scout leaders and volunteers.
-While this choice may have alienated certain groups and membership declined as a result, the Boy Scouts of America continues today aa one of the largest organizations of its kind in the US.
+Boy Scouts (https://www.scouting.org/) and Girl Scouts (https://www.girlscouts.org/) are the best known and largest youth organizations United States.
+Despite the declining membership, scandals and financial struggles (https://youtu.be/iv_clxpFs_8), these organizations have offered enrichment and skill-building opportunities for over 100 years.
+Boy Scouts of America has also worked to increase inclusivity in recent years, expanding the acceptance of gay, transsexual and female members as well as allowing openly gay scout leaders and volunteers.

 Next